redhat-ai-dev/ai-rhdh-installer/docs/PIPELINES-CONFIG.md

     --dry-run=client -o yaml | kubectl -n $APP_NAMESPACE apply --filename - --overwrite=true >/dev/null
 ```

+More information about GitLab authentication and GitLab PATs can be found under the [Pipelines as Code with GitLab documentation](https://docs.redhat.com/en/documentation/red_hat_openshift_pipelines/1.15/html/pipelines_as_code/using-pipelines-as-code-repos#using-pipelines-as-code-with-gitlab_using-pipelines-as-code-repos).

 Otherwise, you will need to create a Git authentication secret with your PAT (e.g. GitHub PAT) as follows:

 ```sh